 In March 2018, First Bank of Nigeria Limited informed eTranzact that the settlement account was in debit to the tune of N11.49 billion.
 That same March, the Managing Director of Smart Micro Systems Limited, Michael Obasuyi, wrote a petition to the Economic and Financial Crimes Commission (EFCC) against eTranzact.
 In a twist of events, eTranzact also wrote a counter-petition against Smartmicro Systems Limited.
 All these led to an investigation by the EFCC, which implicated Michael Obasuyi.
 He was then arrested for alleged cybercrime and money laundering.

-Nigeria’s apex bank also ordered the removal of the company’s CEO, two directors and others.
+Nigeria’s apex bank reportedly requested the resignation of the company’s CEO, two directors.
 This, the company later explained in its financial report, was not because these individuals were a party to the alleged crimes.
 Instead, they had to go because the alleged crime happened under their watch.

 How the scandal affected the company’s financials